Fresh vegetables on a fork with Earth in the background.

 Understanding Alcohol’s Impact

-Bring nuance to alcohol’s health effects; spark classroom debate or update public health outreach materials with this evidence-based view while taking a deeper look at your own drinking habits.
+Bring nuance to alcohol’s myriad effects, bringing human health, tradition, and culture together; spark classroom debate with this evidence-based, while taking a deeper look at your own drinking habits.